jakemcc/jakemccrary.com/source/_posts/2015-11-08-sql-aggregate-a-set-of-values-together.markdown

  blog_post_id | category_id
 --------------+-------------
             1 |           1
+            2 |           2
             1 |           4
-            2 |           2
             2 |           3
 ```

-Now you want to know how each blog post has been categorized.
-Before I
+Before I learned about `array_agg`, if I wanted to know how each blog
-learned about `array_agg` I would have done something similar to the
-following query.
+post had been categorized I might have written the following query.

 ```
-select title, name as category from blog_posts join post_categories pc on pc.blog_post_id = blog_posts.id
+select title, name as category from blog_posts bp join post_categories pc on pc.blog_post_id = bp.id
   join categories c on c.id = pc.category_id
   order by title;